-Interest rates have dropped slightly further over the last month.
+Interest rates have risen slightly over the last month.

-The economy is strengthening, and Interest rates have fallen in recent weeks to just under 4 for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at just over the 3.45% mark.
-Five-year arms are just under the 3.6% range.
+The economy is strengthening, and Interest rates have fallen in recent weeks to just over 3.65% for a 30-year conventional mortgage.
+A fifteen-year conventional mortgage rests at just over the 3.15% mark.
+Five-year arms are just under the 3.38% range.

 Consumer fears of further rises in interest rates and slowly rising home prices are driving the current market demand.
-The Fed appears to have interest rates on hold for the first two quarters (and maybe the year).
-We might even see a downward adjustment.
+The Fed has made several downward adjustments, and more may still be in order.